Q: What exactly is SGA Tour?

 Q: What are your cancellation policies?

 A: You may cancel any time up until the registration deadline (usually the Friday by noon, before an event), without penalty.
-A clawback from your weekly winnings will occur for a “no show.”
-The golf course hosting the event losses revenue for an open booked spot.
+A clawback from your weekly winnings ($10) will occur for each “no show.”, this is be deducted from the Year-End payout.
+The golf course hosting the event lost revenue for an open booked spot.

 Q: Does the SGA have a Code of Conduct

 A: The SGA has adopted the NYSGA Code of Conduct.
 We are all here to have a good time.
 When members are teamed up with other members that do not conduct themselves within the spirit of the SGA the round is no longer enjoyable.
 Improper conduct on the course will not be tolerated and will lead to DQ for first offense and SUSPENSION FROM THE SGA ON THE SECOND OFFENSE.
 Improper conduct of the course where a member represents the SGA (District Events, meetings, etc.) will also have consequences that could lead to suspension.